ualbertalib/discovery/README.md

 `bundle exec rake ingest[collection]` where collection is mainly 'symphony', 'sfx' or 'databases'.
 See `config/ingest.yml` for other collections.
 Most collections are expected to be represented by a file in a `./data` directory.

+## Cataloguing Tool

+This is proof-of-concept functionality.
+The requirement from cataloguing staff was to have a way to see modified/updated records in the appropriate Blacklight view (either Discovery or NEOS Discovery), without having to wait overnight for the updated record to be reindexed.
+Basically, what the cataloguing tool does is: presents a form where a record ID can be entered; on form submission, the application downloads the record from Symphony using [z39.50](https://en.wikipedia.org/wiki/Z39.50); changes the id so that the existing record isn't overwritten; indexes the new record in Solr (using the index rake task);
+redirects the user to the record view.
+Most of the logic for this is held in a new controller (cataloguing_controller).